 These are Collections of a different kind.
-They are reviews of progress, held on Friday and Saturday of Eighth Week, at which the President meets undergraduates individually and hears a report from Tutors on their academic work.
+They are reviews of progress, held on Thursday and Friday of Eighth Week, at which the President meets undergraduates individually and hears a report from Tutors on their academic work.
 The President then invites comments from the undergraduate and a brief discussion may follow.
-Undergraduates are seen once in each academic year by the President and the subject Tutors concerned.
+Undergraduates are seen once in each academic year by the President together with the subject Tutors.
 Gowns are worn and attendance is mandatory, unless prior permission to be absent is obtained from the President.

-Subject Tutors will see the remaining pupils individually towards the end of each Term to discuss the Term's work, and if necessary the pupil's general progress in the course.
+Subject Tutors will see their remaining undergraduate students individually towards the end of each Term to discuss the Term's work and the student's general progress in the course.